Regulation

 Determination Timeline

-The FCA has committed to determining complete applications within six months.
-However, given the volume of applications expected, firms should anticipate potential delays and plan accordingly.
-Applications with deficiencies or requiring significant additional information may take considerably longer.
+The FCA has said it expects to determine applications made during the application window before the new regime commences on 25 October 2027.
+Given the volume of applications expected, firms should apply early in the window and anticipate that applications with deficiencies or requiring significant additional information will take considerably longer.

 Preparing Your Firm

-With less than five months until the deadline, firms should be well advanced in their preparation.
+With the application window opening on 30 September 2026, firms should be well advanced in their preparation.
 Key priorities include:

 Immediate Actions